johannschopplich/nuxt-kql/docs/guide/getting-started.md

 ```

 ::: tip
-If you have reasons not to use the [Kirby Headless Starter](/guide/what-is-nuxt-kql#kirby-headless-starter) and want to use basic authentication, follow the [basic authentication method](/config/authentication-methods#basic-authentication) guide.
+Although not recommended, you can also use basic authentication, follow the [basic authentication method](/guide/authentication-methods#basic-authentication) guide.
 :::

 ## Step 4: Send Queries